 In the past couple of years, I’ve slept in teepees, bungalows, apartments, beach houses, and cave rooms, on floors, couches, and unwashed mattresses.
 I was hosted by lawyers, professors, hippies, bikers and many more.
-I’ve cracked my head in France, twisted my foot in Hungry, got chikungunya in India while my best friend was drugged and robbed in Paris.
+I’ve cracked my head in France, twisted my foot in Hungary, got chikungunya in India while my best friend was drugged and robbed in Paris.
 Yet I’ve witnessed hot air balloons in Cappadocia during sunrise, invited to an air traffic control tower in Beauvais, rode a motorcycle up into the Himalayas, slurped fresh oysters by the harbor of Santa Barbara and would not change my experiences for the world.

 For me, traveling is not just about tourist sights.
-It is a learning process comprising cultural differences, overcoming language barriers and a never ending curiosity for an adventurous life.
+It is a learning process comprising cultural differences, overcoming language barriers and a never-ending curiosity for an adventurous life.
 It is the act of overcoming physical borders, the mental frontier and embracing the unknown.